blog posts

 How does the continue statement work?

-When the value of i is greater than 4 and less than 9, the continue statement is executed and prevents i (System.out.println) from being executed.
+When its value is greater than four and less than nine, the continue statement is executed, preventing i (System.out.println) from being executed.

 When running the program, the output will be equal to: